 [Harold Cazneaux, The Australasian Photo-review, 22 September 1910]

-More than fifty of Cazneaux’s beautiful photographs, at once a joy to behold and a historical narrative, featured in Through a different lens – Cazneaux by the water.
+More than fifty of Cazneaux’s beautiful photographs, at once a joy to behold and a historical narrative, were featured in Through a different lens – Cazneaux by the water (2016).

 Harold Cazneaux (1878–1953) is a giant in the history of Australian photography.
 In the late 1890s, he became interested in the idea of photography as art, rather than simply a mechanical recording process, after being exposed to European photographers working in a style known as Pictorialism.
 He was to become one of its most passionate advocate in Australia; exploring poetry, mood, atmosphere and form through his impressionistic ‘seeing’ eye.
 For more than 50 years Cazneaux’s camera art captured the romance, life and light of the world as it changed around him.

 After Cazneaux moved from Adelaide to the harbour city of Sydney in 1904, its waterways and the coastline soon became as exciting and fertile to the aspiring artist photographer as the cityscapes of his new home.

 This exhibition took you back in time to explore Cazneaux’s soft-focus world but also at times pulls you out of it, back to today, to reflect on his interests in lost harbourscapes, around one hundred years after he photographed them.

 This area is devoted to ‘then and now’ and juxtaposes some of Harold Cazneaux’s key waterfront compositions with scenes taken by our museum photographer, Andrew Frolows.